easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.1.1 on September 11 =
+* Fixed issue where plugin was overriding existing options for options fields that were not connected to an EDD download

 = 1.1 on September 2 =
 * Fixed support for separate Gravity Forms "Quantity" fields